 Downloadable two-sided poster of survey results in graphic form available here

-Using the 2010 Artist Survey as a starting point, W.A.G.E. is developing an updated survey for Fall 2012 that will gather data on an ongoing basis.
+Using the 2010 Artist Survey as a starting point, W.A.G.E. is developing an updated survey that will gather data on an ongoing basis.
 Increased interest in the issue of institutional payment practices suggests that it will have an expanded and diversified reach.
 In an effort to gather data that reflects the broadest range of economic experiences as accurately as possible, W.A.G.E. will encourage arts organizations to distribute the survey directly to their constituencies - in particular to the cultural producers with whom they work.
 W.A.G.E. is currently partnering with other national and international organizations, using a similar survey format to gain a broader understanding of the economic landscape for cultural producers.

 The purpose of the W.A.G.E.
 Survey was to gather information about the economic experiences of visual and performing artists exhibiting in nonprofit exhibition spaces and museums in New York City between 2005 and 2010.
 The survey was distributed in two parts: one that gathered information about small to medium sized nonprofit arts organizations and another that gathered information about large nonprofit arts organizations and museums; the questions and structure of each were identical and only differed by their lists of institutions.